-The M.S. in Economics is offered as part of the Ph.D., although the M.S.
+There are two M.S. in Economics Named Option degrees.
+The M.S.
 Named Option in Graduate Foundations is a terminal master's degree that students apply to directly.
 See information about the Graduate Foundations program here.
+The other M.S.
+Named Option Economics degree is part of the Ph.D. program and does not admit students directly.

 Graduate School Resources